intel-retail/automated-self-checkout/src/retail-data-visualization/readme.md

 ### 1. Build the application

-Navigate to retail-data-visualization and run the command
+Navigate to `src/retail-data-visualization` and run the command

 ```
 make build